 - A pressure washer

-Although vinyl is one of the most weather-resistant materials out there, it’s bound to get a bit dirty during the winter.
+Although vinyl is one of the most weather-resistant materials, it will get dirty in winter.
 Ice and snow accumulate on it and then melt into muddy slush.
-Mud gets slung upward and splashes onto the vinyl pickets.
-It’s easy to get this grime off- you just need to know how!
+The mud gets slung upward and splashes onto the vinyl pickets.
+Getting this grime off is easy- you need to know how!

 You have a couple of options for how to do this.
 The first is to use a pressure washer and hose down your fence.
 Cleaning will go much faster.
-Just make sure that you remember to wash it from all angles so that the grime gets off both the inside and outside of your fence as well as between the pickets!
+Just make sure you remember to wash it from all angles so that the grime gets off both the inside and outside of your fence and between the pickets!

-If you like, you can even include cleaning solutions to many of the pressure washers that are on the market today.
+If you like, you can even include cleaning solutions for many pressure washers today.

-After you’re done hosing your fence down, you may want to wipe it down a little more.
-This will ensure that you don’t miss any spots of grime on your fence.
+After hosing your fence down, you may want to wipe it down a little more.
+This will ensure you don’t miss any spots of grime on your fence.
 Mix a little vinegar or bleach (not both) with warm water and wipe the fence down.
-After that, rinse it with water again to make sure that the acidity of the vinegar or bleach doesn’t sit on the fence for too long!
+After that, rinse it with water again to ensure that the vinegar or bleach acidity doesn’t sit on the fence for too long!

 Cleaning Aluminum Fences

 While vinyl fences are incredibly quick and easy to clean, aluminum fences need next to no maintenance.
-If you have these installed outside your home, your spring cleaning is going to be a whole lot easier than any of your neighbor’s.
-Read on to learn the straightforward steps that you’ll need to take to keep your metal fence shining.
+If you have these installed outside your home, your spring cleaning will be much easier than any of your neighbors.
+Read on to learn the straightforward steps you’ll need to take to keep your metal fence shining.